Enrique Zobel: Military service

 He was a pilot and reserve officer in the Philippine Air Force with the rank of colonel.

+Politics

+Zobel, a "close Marcos confidante and supporter" who later on withdrew such support, outlined in a sworn statement made in October 1999, that the latter had around US$ 35 billion worth of gold bars as part of an overall estimated total wealth of USD 100 billion in 1989 values/purchasing power parity.

 Later life

 On May 10, 1991, Zóbel suffered a spinal injury and was paralyzed from the waist down after an accident in Sotogrande, Spain while playing polo.
 He had to stop all physical activities and instead devoted his time to his foundation.

 He was a recipient of the TOFIL Award in 2001.

 He was a consummate pilot and was equally at home with jets and propeller airplanes.
 Even just before his death, he was looking for a small jet that could fly the distance from Manila to Hawaii, where he had a vacation home.

 Personal life

 He was first married to Rocío Novales Urquijo-Zobel with whom he had three children – Jácobo Santiago "Santi" U. Zobel(1954–1965), María de las Mercedes U. Zobel, and Iñigo U. Zobel.
 He later separated from Urquijo and married Dee Anne Hora-Zobel, an American.
 After his death, Hora became the chairwoman of the Enrique Zóbel Foundation and continued his philanthropic works.

 He was also known by his employees as a fluent Tagalog speaker with a twist of Batangueño accent given his sojourn in Batangas.